Hong Kong Market rebounds on bargain hunting

-The sub-index of the Hang Seng tracking the commerce & industry sector added 2.77%, while the finance sector rose 0.11%, and the properties sector rose 1.22%, while the utilities sector fell 0.55%.
+The sub-index of the Hang Seng tracking the commerce & industry sector rose 1.76% and the utilities sector rose 0.86%, while the finance sector fell 0.07% and the properties sector fell 0.47%.

-Among blue chips shares, internet giant Tencent gained 0.3% while Alibaba rose 1.8% and Meituan surged 7.5%.

-Shares of firms in the private education space, another sector hit by regulatory scrutiny, bounced back after heavy losses earlier in the week.
-New Oriental Education & Technology Group gained 9.7% while Koolearn Technology jumped 9.2%.
+Shares of sportswear companies advanced on reports that Chinese government's plan to boost the size of the sports industry to 5 trillion yuan (US$773.9 billion) by 2025.
+Anta Sports surged 4.7% to HK$181.90 and garment maker Shenzhou International climbed 5.8% to HK$184.90.

 Powered by Capital Market - Live News